SixArm/macbook-pro-retina-screen-manufacturer/README.md

     $ macbook-pro-retina-screen-manufacturer
     Manufacturer is LG, model is LP154YL01001

-The number will be formatted something like this: "LP154YL01001".

-The model's first two letters of the model specify the manufacturer company:
+The model's first two letters indicate the manufacturer company:

-  * "LS" prefix: built by Samsung

-  * "LP" prefix: built by LG
+  * "LP" prefix: the manufacturer is LG

+  * "LS" prefix: the manufacturer is Samsung

 This works on a typical MacBook Pro Retina from approximately 2012.

 We welcome improvements for newer MacBooks, newer OS versions, etc.

 In our experience, the screens that are manufactured by LG have had many